erennaltin/CS210-Project/README.md

 You can find scripts in `scripts/`.
 The folder includes PyPDF2 scripts to process PDF files, web scrapping scripts, format convertion scripts, and API scripts.

+You can find figures in `figures/`.
+The folder includes figures that we created while examining our data and creating our model.

 We believed in FAIR principles and therefore, we share everything we have with access.
 You can check and train your model!

 ## Thank you for that amazing semester!